snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 <AttributionDbtMacros/>
 ```
 ## Output
-### Incemental data models to prepare for attribution analysis:
+### Incremental data models to prepare for attribution analysis:

 1. The `derived.snowplow_attribution_paths_to_conversion` model will aggregate the paths the customer has followed that have lead to conversion based on the path transformation and other limitations such as the path_lookback_step or path_lookback_days variable.
 It basically combines the path and conversion source tables to produce an outcome like this: